-Basal release of NO from pulmonary vascular endothelium and airway epithelium acts to moderate hypoxic pulmonary vasoconstriction through activation of guany-late cyclase and production of cGMP.
+Basal release of NO from pulmonary vascular endothelium and airway epithelium acts to moderate hypoxic pulmonary vasoconstriction through activation of guanylate cyclase and production of cGMP.
 Hypoxic pulmonary vasoconstriction is markedly enhanced by NOS and is inhibited by inhalation of NO. NOS enzyme activity is dependent on oxygen concentration.
 Therefore, a fall in NO production during hypoxia due to reduced NOS activity may enhance pulmonary vasoconstriction.
-Another explanation for the pulmonary vasoconstriction despite continuous NO production lies within the vascular lumen in the form of red blood cells (RBCs) because hemoglobin contained in these cells inactivates NO. This interaction between RBCs, NO, and the pulmonary circulation is critical in understanding the effects of anemia and polycythemia on pulmonary blood flow distribution, gas exchange, and global oxygen delivery and in understanding the development of hemoglobin-based oxygen carriers.
+Another explanation for the pulmonary vasoconstriction despite continuous NO production lies within the vascular lumen in the form of red blood cells (RBCs) because hemoglobin contained in these cells inactivates NO. This interaction between RBCs, NO, and the pulmonary circulation is critical in understanding the effects of anemia and polycythemia on pulmonary blood flow distribution, gas exchange, and global oxygen carriers.
 Pharmacologic (cross-linking) modification of hemoglobin involved in the construction of hemoglobin-based oxygen carriers is limited by their increased capacity to produce pulmonary vasoconstriction by NO scavenging action.